Otakubuns/skingredients/README.md

 - **Include Custom Products** and get ingredient information and compatibility checks if ingredient details are provided.
 - **Cost of Routine** to understand how expensive your routine could be.

+The routine creator can also be run without the server if only inputting custom products.

 ![Example of Routine Creator](https://github.com/Otakubuns/skingredients/assets/77337386/5c8a8c44-e864-49ed-8f30-d6f497f0cf63)

 ## Future Improvements

-The Routine Creator is not perfect and there are some bugs that need fixing.
+The Routine Creator is not perfect and some bugs need fixing.
 Future improvements will include:

 - Improved product orders for every category of product
 - Improved compatibility checks for custom products.
-- Check for even more types of ingredient incompatability
+- Check for even more types of ingredient incompatibility
 - Addition of more Canadian websites(Sephora)
 - Additional features to make routine creation even more user-friendly.

+## Deployment Status

+Currently, Skingredients is not deployed.
+There are plans to deploy the website once the Routine Creator is fully finished and all major bugs are fixed.
+Stay tuned for updates!